aptech/gehttpd-docs/docs/index.rst

 Configuration
 =============

-For basic purposes of running files other than the provided example files

 The following are all sections listed sequentially in the :file:`etc/gehttpd.ini` configuration file and list each key's default value.